 Seven Houston teachers and their union are suing the school district

-to try to end job evaluations tied to students' test scores,
+to end job evaluations tied to students' test scores,

 The lawsuit, filed in federal court late Wednesday, could have far-reaching implications as more districts and states use student test data to grade teachers.